thtrieu/deepgeo/README.md

 --problem=geo_all20
 ```

-After loading the model the script will display a prompt for you to enter the problem, everything starts with a random triangle ABC:
+After loading the model the script will display a prompt for you to enter the problem in text with a particular syntax, everything starts with a random triangle ABC:

 ```bash
 >>> Given triangle ABC.
 ```

-Try the following problem and parallelogram or the Thales theorem.
-Currently the syntax to enter the theorem is a bit weird but we hope it is not too hard to understand.
+Try the following problem (about parallelogram or the Thales theorem).
+Currently the syntax to enter the question is a bit weird but we hope it is not too hard to understand.

 ```bash
 # Let l1 go through A parallel to BC, let l2 go through C parallel to ab, D is the intersection of l1 and l2.
 Prove that DA=BC: